 For the Sweet Vinegar (Amazu)

-- ½-¾ cup sugar (I used organic cane sugar, but if you use white granulated sugar, the pickle solution will be clear and can showcase the pink color better; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well; ½ cup is the least you can go, and it is still quite tangy.
-If you use less sugar, it will not preserve well for a long time.
-If you are used to store-bought sushi ginger, go with ¾ cup (150 g).)
+- ½-¾ cup sugar (I used organic cane sugar, but using white granulated sugar will make a clear pickling solution that showcases the pink color better; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well; ½ cup is the least you can use, and it is still quite tangy; if you prefer the taste of store-bought sushi ginger, use the higher measurement of sugar indicated)

 - 1 tsp Diamond Crystal kosher salt